Computer-Generated Imagery (CGI) has become a standard technology in multiple industries. CGI is also called 3D Rendering or 3D imaging.

 Mixing CGI with live action has given us a more quality experience in which we can experience these stories to their full potential.
 Comparing the number of Avengers adaptations in the ‘70s to that since 2010, the CGI on the latter is one of the factors that have improved the quality of this adaptation.

 With that in mind, you can scour the internet for a reputable CGI firm or artist!
-Online marketplaces like Upwork allow you to post your job listing where you can contact CGI artists and vice versa.
+Online marketplaces like Upwork allow you to post your job listing to contact CGI artists and vice versa.
 Most of these CGI creators have websites, so you can also try searching in web search engines.
 The results will depend on how specific you are in your search and, sometimes, the location.
+Freelancers can be very cost-effective, especially if they are located overseas but more management is required.